|

 Anyone who works with a publishing house will likely see their text go through a few different editors, although many authors prefer to have their own editor in addition to the people provided by the publisher.
 Even if you have a single editor throughout, you may engage someone else as a typesetter or formatter; a style sheet helps them too.
 Did you ever read "Adventures of Huckleberry Finn" by Mark Twain?
 As a kid, I remember being pretty confused by the unconventional spellings.
 It meant I had to read everything out loud just to know what was being said.
 I imagine that Mr. Twain’s editor was more than a little stressed out, but he managed to preserve the author’s voice anyway.

 One of the most important things for an editor is finding (and preserving) a client’s voice.
 In Mark Twain’s case, that meant allowing certain ‘errors’ that showcased the dialect Twain wanted to get across to the audience.
 Normally, an editor’s job is to ensure everything is grammatically correct according to the language standards of the time.
-Spelling, grammar, punctuation, etc. When you go to hire an editor, it’s important to remember that there are different levels of editing.
-You don’t want to accidentally hire a proofreader and expect them to be a book coach!
-That kind of mismatch in expectations will just lead to frustration on both sides.
+Spelling, grammar, punctuation, etc. |

 The book witch has been casting spellcheck since 2020.